What is a Skinny Pig?

 Like all other Guinea pigs, oral care is important to avoid abscesses and complications such as weight loss and infection caused by dental issues.

 Weighing your Skinny Pigs

-Skinny pig weight, as for any animal can be a really useful indicator of overall health, and help detect underlying health issues.
+Skinny pig weight, as for any regular guinea pigs can be a really useful indicator of overall health, and help detect underlying health issues.

 Caring for Senior Skinny Pigs

 As Skinny pigs get older and become less active, they may require some additional love and care to ensure they live out their twilight years as healthy and happy as possible.
 There are several tips here which will ensure your senior citizen is receiving all the help he can in maintaining a happy and healthy lifestyle.

 We hope by reading and understanding this guide, and other Guinea pig care-associated articles on this site, you should now be well equipped to identify health issues before they become more serious.
 In addition to your regular care regime, it may also be a good idea to schedule regular trips to the vet for a full check-up by a professional in case there are any more subtle underlying issues not always noticeable to the untrained eye.

 Skinny Pigs require some additional considerations to that of regular guinea pigs when selecting their new home.